June-Skeeter/fluxCalculator/README.md

 ### For windows:

-I'll add the executable later, but if you want to figure out how to install Fortan on windows yourself, go ahead!
+I'll add the executable later, but if you want to install Fortan on windows yourself, go ahead!
+You can find guidance [here] (https://fortran-lang.org/learn/os_setup/install_gfortran/).
+Once you've got it installed, you can run:

-Once you've got Fortan installed, you can run: `.\run.bat build`
+`.\run.bat build`